propbank/propbank-frames/README.md

 # propbank-frames
-Repository for the full history -- and ongoing development branches -- of Propbank frames
+Repository for the full history -- and ongoing development branches -- of Propbank frames.

 | Resource  | Version | Description |
 | ------------- | ------------- | ------------- |